 The volume of information you have to process in PA school is truly awesome.
-Studying efficiently is the only way you’ll survive.
+These Tips and Tools for PA Students may help you learn how to study efficiently, so you can get through it.
 The best way to study is the way that works for you.
 Everyone has different techniques and tricks that work for them.
 Try a few things, pick some that work, and don’t get too distracted with the methods.
 It took me two weeks before I really felt comfortable with my strategy.
-Here’s 5 tips and tools I use to help me study for graduate school:
+Here are 6 tips and tools for PA Students, that I’ve used to help me study for graduate school:

 1. Learn and explain, don’t memorize – memorizing rarely helps, because you rarely need to know random facts.
 You need to know how things integrate information and see the whole picture.
 Interact with the material in a few ways (notes, book, power point slides, etc) and then try to explain what is happening at each step and why.